What is conversion rate?

 It helps to give browsers a slight nudge if you want to turn them into customers.
 Use your Engati chatbot to send promotional offers and discounts, triggered based on shopper behavior on your Shopify store.

 Don’t give them the chance to move away.
 Hook your store visitors in with the right offer and guide them towards the purchase decision.
-You can do this through email by sending out SaaS marketing email templates and including relevant content in it
+You can do this through email by sending out SaaS marketing email templates and including relevant content in it.
+This can help you create a benchmark for your email's for Shopify integrations and target the right audience in an efficient way.

 You want to make it as easy as possible for your customers to find the products they’re looking for.
 Don’t force them to hunt through your entire catalog like scavengers to find something that works for them.
 You want to customize and personalize your product recommendations based on their search and order history, ensuring that right off the bat, they find what they’re looking for.